Breatharianism: is it Possible to Live Without Food and Water?

 The video is in 3 parts.

 Professor Michael Werner, a Breatharian himself, has written a book on the subject, called Life from Light: is it Possible to Live Without Food?
-This is actually a very good book on the subject and worth reading.
+He discusses his first exposure to the idea of living off Light, to his own involvement in the process.

 Historically, the ability to live without food has been ascribed to not only people from an Eastern tradition, but also Christian.